Long Form Versus Short Form Content: Understanding the Key Differences

 - Where do they hang out online?

-- What kind of content are they more likely to consume?
+- What types of content are they most likely to consume?

 #4.
 What is your user intent?